 Colm O'Dwyer was born in Limerick, Ireland in 1977.
 He received his B.S. degree in applied physics and Ph.D. degree in physics from the University of Limerick in 1999 and 2003, respectively.
 He conducted postdoctoral research in nanotechnology and nanolithography using magneto-optically trapped, ultracold Cs atoms beams at the University of Toulouse III Paul Sabatier, Toulouse, France followed by research on inorganic nanostructures for nanoelectronics and nanophotonics at Tyndall National Institute in Cork.
 From 2008 to 2012, he was a Science Foundation Ireland Stokes Lecturer on nanomaterials at the University of Limerick.
-He is currently based at the Department of Chemistry, University College Cork and Principal Investigator at Tyndall National Institute, leading the Applied Nanoscience Group.
-Dr O'Dwyer serves as Vice-Chair of the Electronics & Photonics Division of The Electrochemical Society (ECS), the Interdisciplinary Science and Technology Subcommitte and has organized >25 symposia in nanoscience, solid state science and semiconductor electrochemistry.
-Dr O'Dwyer is an Associate Editor of RSC Advances and a member of the Editorial Board of Scientific Reports.
+He is currently based at the School of Chemistry, University College Cork and Principal Investigator at Tyndall National Institute, leading the Applied Nanoscience Group.
+He serves as Chair of the Electronics & Photonics Division of The Electrochemical Society (ECS), and several of the Society's committees, and has organized >25 symposia in nanoscience, solid state science and semiconductor electrochemistry.
 He is a Fellow of the Institute of Physics.

 David McNulty was born in Limerick, Ireland in 1986.
 He received his first class honours B.Sc in Applied Physics from the University of Limerick in 2009.
 His PhD research funded by Science Foundation Ireland through the Charles Parsons Initiative involved the synthesis and material characterisation of various vanadium oxide nanostructures for high capacity Li-ion batteries.
 His research is focused on metal oxide nanostructures as cathode materials for next generation moldable Li-ion batteries on 3D printed platforms.